VaultWallet/react-native-wrapper/README.md

 # Vault Engine SDK Docuemtation

-Vault Engine SDK enables projects to connect to blockchain focused devlopers to integrate key securty, token exhance, account abstraction, and many more features users expect today.
-By integrating with Vault Engine, devlopers can effecivly introduce a plug and play backend to your application, side stepping responsibility managing and maintaining all of the essential backend features listed here vaultwallet.io/VaultEngineSDK
+By integrating with Vault Engine, devlopers can effecivly introduce a plug and play backend to your application, largly side stepping responsibility of devloping, managing, and maintaining many of the essential backend features critical to blockchain mobile dapp devlopment.
+A more percise overview of features is avaliable here vaultwallet.io/VaultEngineSDK

 ## Getting Started